 When you’re shopping around for travel insurance, the cheapest isn’t always the best.

 All travel insurance has basic emergency medical cover, but not every policy covers injuries from extreme sports, personal loss in freak weather conditions or a range of other possible exclusions.

 So do a bit of research on where you’re headed and what conditions will be like when you arrive there.
-If you’re going to India in the monsoon season, you might want to upgrade to a policy that covers every likely eventuality.

 Unless you’re very good at predicting the future, it’s also a good idea to opt for cancellation, abandonment or curtailment insurance.
 That way, if something unexpected happens, you won’t lose both your trip and your money.

 Personal belongings insurance also needs to cover the full value of what you’re taking along – and make sure your travel documents (tickets and passport) are included in the policy.
 If they get lost, having them registered with your insurer makes it a lot easier to get replacements.

 Duplicates of all documentation can now also be stored securely online using free data storage services such as Dropbox, Box.net and Evernote.
 These give you easy access to copies anywhere with an internet connection.

 What you’ll save: you can’t put a price on your health, but you can on your belongings.
 Comprehensive insurance will ensure you get a quick response if you run into problems, and it’ll minimise the stress of missing your flight or losing your belongings.

 3. Secure your cash with a prepaid travel card

 The days of traveling with large sums of cash and travellers cheques are all but over.